 This house is part of the South Berwick Village District on the National Register of Historic Places.
 In July, 1870, a devastating fire swept Main Street, South Berwick, and destroyed a row of wooden stores where the brick business block now stands.
 The town then built a new firehouse for better protection, as shown on an 1872 map (excerpt at right).
 This building was the fire station for about 50 years.

 Part of South Berwick Historic District, this building is also part of the South Berwick Village District on the National Register of Historic Places.
 The date of this building has not been determined, but there is evidence it could be among the oldest buildings in the village and belonged to merchant and town postmaster Micajah Currier, who died in 1818.
-Currier left the store to his widowed sister, Hannah Brown, and Sarah and Mary Jewett’s generation seem to have referred to it years later as the Brown Store.
+Currier left the store to his widowed sister, Hannah Brown, and Sarah and Mary Jewett’s generation referred to it years later as the Brown Store.
 Thomas Jewett seems to have been in business with Currier briefly before building the Jewett store next door.

 Part of South Berwick Historic District, this building is also part of the South Berwick Village District on the National Register of Historic Places.
-In 1815, Sarah Orne Jewett’s great uncle, Thomas Jewett, bought this property, and built the Jewett trade store that carried West Indies goods and general merchandise for almost five decades.
+In 1815, author Sarah Orne Jewett’s great uncle, Thomas Jewett, bought this property, and built the Jewett trade store that carried West Indies goods and general merchandise for almost five decades.
 The Jewett family sold products carried on their sailing ships from all over the world, and carried up the river by gundalow.
 Thomas Jewett’s business partner and brother was Theodore F. Jewett, Sarah Orne Jewett’s grandfather, who lived in the Jewett House until his death in 1860.
 Today's 10 Portland Street shop contains many remains of the original Jewett store.

 Part of South Berwick Historic District, this building is also part of the South Berwick Village District on the National Register of Historic Places.
 Born in 1794, John Frost was the eldest son of Sarah Frost, a widow who had owned the next door Frost Tavern since 1816.
 John owned a shop and post office at this location in the early to mid 1800s.
 Perhaps when teenage Sarah Orne Jewett first began posting her stories to magazines to be published, this was the post office from which she mailed her manuscripts.
-Today the building contains Lenk Orthodontics.
+Today the building contains a local business.

 Part of South Berwick Historic District, this building is also part of the South Berwick Village District on the National Register of Historic Places.
 The Parks family came to South Berwick from Massachusetts about 1800.
 From at least the 1830s through the 1850s, the Parks Store was run by brothers Samuel and Thomas Boylston Parks and their brother in law Job Harris.
 Upstairs were the law offices of William Allen Hayes and Charles Northend Cogswell in the 1840s, followed by that of Abner Oakes.
 The building barely missed being destroyed by the fire of 1870.
 It then contained a grocery and dry goods business, Stackpole & Co.
 By the late 1800s it was the post office, and also contained a bakery.
 It contained Flynn’s News from the 1930s to 2004.
-Today it contains Asia Café and Portico Realty.
+Today it contains local businesses.

 “The well known large and commodious store in [the] village, called the Parks store…” -- From a handbill of 1856